boeckmann/asm6502/README.txt

 4.6.11 .ORG Directive

-       Sets the address counter for the currently processed instruction to the numeric value of the argument.
+       Sets the address counter to the numeric value of the argument.
 Does not modify the offset into the output file.
 This means that .ORG can not be used to `jump around' in the output file.
+May be used multiple times.

        Example: